Looking for the BA Economics course details, subjects list, and syllabus?

 Generally, Private colleges offer direct admission to students.

-All you just need to go to the college with the relevant documents, they will check it and you will get admission to any respective college.
+You just need to go to the college with the relevant documents, they will check them and you will get admission to any respective college.

 Merit-Based Admission

-There are many governments and private colleges that offer admission on merit-based into the BA in Economics course.
+There are many governments and private colleges that offer admission on merit based on the BA in Economics course.

 Generally, they conduct the online-based selection process so that they can give admission based on merit.
 Also in Offline mode.